 Intrinsic quality is thus important, but it represents only one part of the customer’s Total Quality Experience.
 The rest is provided by extrinsic quality characteristics.
 Discussions of extrinsic quality in the wine industry typically include factors such as bottle closure, packaging, price, scarcity, reputation, marketing communication, and the service experience provided at the outlet from which the customer purchased the wine.
 This last point is obviously highly relevant to wine retail companies such as ours.
-Excellent service arises when a company fulfils and, where possible, exceeds the expectations of its customers, as far as these are compatible with the company’s values.
-This requires careful attention to all the company’s service activities, from its external communication to the design of its physical service processes.
-However, retail service quality represents only one element of a range of processes and artefacts that are involved in the wine’s production, marketing, and consumption, and that go beyond the creation of intrinsic quality.
+Excellent service arises when a company fulfils and, where possible, exceeds the expectations of its customers.
+This requires careful attention to all the company’s service activities, from its external communication to the design of its physical and digital service processes.
+However, retail service quality represents only one element of a range of products and processes that are involved in making, marketing, and consuming wine, and that go beyond the creation of intrinsic quality.
 This full spectrum needs to be considered when assessing the overall quality of any wine.
 More specifically, as noted above, extrinsic quality also involves the environmental and social dimensions of the value chain, and the following paragraphs focus on these elements.

 In addition to this basic philosophy, it is important to remember that value is defined not only as equivalent to quality, but also as a function of quality relative to the extrinsic quality factor of price.
-This is the quality-price ratio, also known as value for money or, as the Americans say, ‘bang for your buck’.
+This is the quality-price ratio, also known as value for money.
 The importance of this definition arises from the fundamental fact of limited resources, which is to say that in choosing one good, consumers must forego another.
 The quality-price ratio is thus first of all an instrument that helps individual buyers to maximise the value provided by their limited disposable income.
-However, value for money, in the sense of the ratio of the total intrinsic and extrinsic quality provided by the product to its price, is at least as important in the broader context of ethical and sustainable economic models, in the sense that a higher ratio means that in relative terms more resources are available to realize value elsewhere in the economy.
+However, value for money, in the sense of the ratio of the total intrinsic and extrinsic quality provided by the product to its price, is at least as important in the broader context of ethical and sustainable economic models, in the sense that a higher ratio means that in relative terms more resources are available to realise value elsewhere.
 From the perspective of the self-interested homo oeconomicus, this value is exploited in increased personal consumption or savings, but in a broader perspective it represents an opportunity to produce extrinsic quality, especially through socially and/or environmentally valuable work.
-Conversely, the purchase of a product with a lower overall quality-price ratio represents an opportunity cost, in that this possibility of creating supplementary value is lost, or at least diminished, depending on the relative amount of resources required to produce the products being compared, and the economic use to which the margin applied to each is put.
+Conversely, the purchase of a product with a lower overall quality-price ratio represents an opportunity cost, in that this possibility of creating supplementary value is lost, or at least diminished, depending on the relative amount of resources required to produce the products being compared, and the use to which the margin applied to each is put.

 This problem can be described as the price of quality.
 Quality has its price, as we all know.
 What most people do not know, however, is that this price is not only monetary, but also ecological and social.
 The ecological price of quality improvements can be illustrated by the following example.
-One of the most common quality strategies in viticulture is the practice of green harvesting.
+A common viticultural quality strategy is the practice of green harvesting.
 The aim here is to reduce yields in the hope of producing grapes with more concentrated juice that will in turn produce higher-quality wine.
 This practice typically possesses, however, an environmental cost.
 Reducing the yield of a vineyard means that more cultivated land is needed to produce the same quantity of wine.
-If the producer had maintained yield, this additional land could have been rewilded, for example, thereby increasing the biodiversity on the estate.
+If the producer had maintained yield, this additional land could, for example, have been rewilded, thereby increasing the biodiversity on the estate.
 In this case, the wine producer sacrifices environmental quality for the organoleptic or intrinsic quality of their wine.